demaryland/docker-linux-training/modules/02-docker-fundamentals/lessons/02-docker-installation.md

 3. **Keep Docker updated** for security and features
 4. **Monitor Docker logs** with `journalctl -u docker`
 5. **Use resource limits** in production environments
+6. **Docker commands are identical** on Ubuntu and RHEL - learn once, use everywhere!

 ---

-*"A journey of a thousand containers begins with a single installation."* - Your Docker environment is ready! 🐳
+*"A journey of a thousand containers begins with a single installation."* - Your Docker environment is ready on Ubuntu! 🐳

+### 🎓 Ubuntu vs RHEL Summary

+You've learned Docker installation concepts that apply to both:
+- **Ubuntu skills**: `apt` package management, Ubuntu-specific troubleshooting
+- **RHEL awareness**: `dnf` package management, enterprise considerations
+- **Universal Docker skills**: All Docker commands work identically on both platforms

+The beauty of Docker is that once it's installed, the experience is identical regardless of the underlying Linux distribution!